 Vendor R2 Certification

-To ensure responsible recycling, all our device recycling and salvage vendors are R2 certified.
+To ensure responsible recycling, all our device recycling and salvage vendors in the U.S. are R2 certiﬁed.
+In Latin America, we have supported the training and certification of 4 e-waste recycling vendors on the R2 Standard.
+And 3 of those vendors were the first certified plants in their countries, helping raise the bar for the e-waste recycling industry in the region.
 The R2 Standard for electronics recycling and refurbishment facilities covers areas such as worker health and safety, environmental protection, chain-of-custody reporting and data security.

-We built the first LEED certified sound stage in the world, this 21,600-square-foot sound stage incorporates a number of green elements, including lumber harvested from responsibly managed forests, materials containing recycled content, and a white roof that reﬂects sunlight and features a 110-kilowatt solar electrical system.
-A new soundstage, Stage 29, was completed in 2018 at WB’s Burbank studio and, with consultation by the WB corporate responsibility (CR) team, was awarded a Gold rating by the U.S. Green Building Council’s LEED rating system.
-Notable sustainable elements — including an eﬃcient heating and cooling system, LED lighting, and a 110-kilowatt solar array on its roof — are projected to reduce the building’s energy consumption by more than 50%.
+We also invest in infrastructure to facilitate more sustainable studio operations.
+Warner Bros.
+(WB) built the ﬁrst “green” soundstage in the world in 2009 and received LEED certification from the U.S. Green Building Council.
+This 21,600-square-foot soundstage incorporates a number of green elements, including lumber harvested from responsibly managed forests, materials containing recycled content and a white roof that reﬂects sunlight and features a 100-kilowatt solar electrical system.
+Stage 29, our soundstage at WB’s Burbank studio, was awarded a LEED Gold rating for notable sustainable elements such as an eﬃcient heating and cooling system, LED lighting and a 100-kilowatt solar array on its roof.